 Adverb Phrases Describing How

-- In silence
+- In total silence

 Adverb Phrases Describing Where

-- At the corner
+- Near the edge

 - Through the looking glass